amitchell94/spring-data-jpa/README.md

 ## Running the Application

 The application can be run by packaging everything in a single, executable JAR file, driven by a Java `main()` method.
-Spring's support for embedding the Tomcat servlet container as the HTTP runtime can be used instead of deploying to an external instance.

 After running the application, you should see something like this:
 ```